-Booster clubs and PTO's can never have enough volunteers.
+Booster clubs can never have enough volunteers.
 After all, the more volunteers you have, the greater the success of your events and fundraisers!

 But it always seems to be a challenge to get volunteers, right?
 Sometimes I shake my head when I realize we have hundreds if not thousands of parents in our school system and only a very small fraction step up to volunteer.
 Then I remember how busy people are: they work, they take care of their household, they have a family, they chauffeur and attend extracurricular activities like plays, sports, and concert.
 That doesn't leave much time left to do volunteer work.